You can use this chart to check whether and which German language skills you need to have to obtain a certain residence title.

-Learning German is one of the most important steps you can take to prepare for your life in Germany.
+Learning German is one of the most important steps you can take to prepare yourself for your life in Germany.
 This will help you settle in more quickly and facilitate making new friends.
-For certain purposes, such as work or study, it may even be necessary for you to provide evidence of certain German skills.
+For certain purposes, such as work or studying, it may even be necessary for you to provide evidence of certain German skills.
 Proof of a certain level of German is also necessary for applying for a visa in many cases:

 How is German language proficiency measured?

 The assessment of your German language skills is usually based on the so-called Common European Framework of Reference for Languages (CEFR).
 It defines the following levels of language competence:

 - Levels A1 and A2: These levels provide you with basic knowledge of the German language.
 If you have no previous knowledge, attending an A1 course is highly recommended.

 - Levels B1 and B2: Here is where you will learn German at an advanced level.
 You will expand your language skills and after completing level B2 you will be able to communicate independently and in a differentiated way in everyday life and at work.

 - Levels C1 and C2: These levels are German at the highest standard.
 At the end of these courses, you will have mastered German almost as well as people who have grown up speaking the language, i. e. near-native competence.